-4.4.1 Student evaluations shall be a part of a faculty member’s evaluation.
-When evaluating faculty members who teach more than one class, the faculty member shall be entitled to select one class for student evaluation and the immediate supervisor(s) shall select one class.
+4.6.1 Student reviews shall be a part of a faculty member’s performance review.
+When reviewing faculty members who teach more than one class, the faculty member shall be entitled to select one class for student review and the immediate supervisor(s) shall select one class.
+A faculty member may choose to have evaluations completed by students in additional classes.
+Faculty who are teaching at least one full class in overload will select a third class for student review.

-4.4.2 A counselor will be evaluated by a random number of students who have been counseled by the faculty member.
+4.6.2 A counselor will be reviewed by a minimum of 20% randomly selected students who have been counseled during the current semester by the faculty member.
+The counselor may choose to have additional student reviews.

-4.4.3 Subsequent student evaluations may be conducted in accordance with 4.4.1 above if the immediate supervisor(s) is conducting a subsequent evaluation under 4.2.1, 4.2.2, and 4.2.3.
+4.6.3 Subsequent student reviews may be conducted in accordance with 4.4.1 above if the immediate supervisor(s) is conducting a subsequent performance review under 4.2.1, 4.2.2, and 4.2.3.

-4.4 .4 Student evaluations shall not become the sole basis for any administrative decision to evaluate, terminate, deny tenure, discipline or transfer a faculty member.
+4.6.4 Student reviews shall not become the sole basis for any administrative decision to evaluate, terminate, deny tenure, discipline, or transfer a faculty member.

-4.4.5 Student evaluation form(s) shall be mutually agreed upon by the District and the Association and shall become a part of this Agreement.
-A narrative form may be substituted for the Scantron response form.
-The narrative form will be limited for use by 50% of the tenured faculty within a division/department.
+4.6.5 Student review form(s) shall be mutually agreed upon by the District and the Association and shall become a part of this Agreement.
+A narrative form may be substituted for the response form.

-4.4.6General Procedures:
+4.6.6 General Procedures:

-The immediate supervisor’s office shall be responsible for managing and coordinating the student evaluation.
+A. The immediate supervisor’s office shall be responsible for managing and coordinating the student evaluation.

-Faculty members to be evaluated by their students in a given semester shall be notified prior to the evaluation taking place.
+B. Faculty members to be evaluated by their students in a given semester shall be notified prior to the evaluation taking place.

-To allay student fears, student anonymity shall be protected throughout the student evaluation process.
+C. To allay student fears, student anonymity shall be protected throughout the student evaluation process.

-The aggregate results of the student evaluation (and the evaluation forms) shall be made available to the faculty member only after all grades for the given semester have been processed.
+D. The aggregate results of the student evaluation (and the evaluation forms) shall be made available to the faculty member only after all grades for the given semester have been processed.

-Students shall never suffer any retaliation for evaluations or comments on the evaluation form, or for oral or written comments made to administrative evaluators or their designees.
+E. Students shall never suffer any retaliation for evaluations or comments on the evaluation form, or for oral or written comments made to administrative evaluators or their designees.

-Student evaluations are to be used as one source of evaluative information by evaluators in writing the formal evaluation of the instructor, a summary of which will be attached to the evaluation
+F. Student evaluations are to be used as one source of evaluative information by evaluators in writing the formal evaluation of the instructor, a summary of which will be attached to the evaluation

-4.5 Classroom Observations:
+4.7 Classroom Observations:

-4.5.1 Each evaluation shall be based upon at least two peer observations and one observation by the direct manager, in the case of Contract, Regular, and Temporary Full-time faculty, and one peer observation and one observation by the direct manager in the case of Adjunct faculty, following the process and timeline detailed in the Faculty Peer Review Handbook.
+4.7.1 Each performance review shall be based upon at least two peer observations and one observation by the direct manager for Contract, Regular, and Temporary Full-time faculty, and one peer observation and one observation by the direct manager for Adjunct faculty, following the process and timeline detailed in this article.
+(Cite section of article.)

-4.5.2 If a faculty member’s assignment includes one or more online section(s), at least one team member will observe the online section.
-In the case of an online class observation, the evaluator(s) and the faculty member will mutually schedule at least one session during which the faculty member will navigate the online classroom in the presence of the evaluator(s) in order to provide access to the secured online classroom environment.
-In addition, each evaluator assigned to observe an online class will be added to the respective course shell as a student for a pre-agreed one-week period to allow the observation of instruction.
+4.7.2 If a faculty member’s assignment includes one or more online section(s), at least one team member will observe the online section.
+In the case of an online class observation, the reviewer(s) and the faculty member will mutually schedule at least one session during which the faculty member will navigate the online classroom in the presence of the reviewer(s).
+Faculty will be given the opportunity to explain and demonstrate course organization and instructional design, assessment of student work, accuracy, and currency of course materials, and how the faculty member maintains regular and substantive/effective faculty-initiated contact with students, as well as evidence of meeting accessibility standards.
+(Ed code, Section 55204) In addition, each reviewer assigned to observe an online class will be added to the respective course shell as a student for an agreed-upon one-week period to allow the observation of instruction.